 Contrast enhancement helps us see abnormalities.
 We can also provide a more accurate diagnosis.

 Many disease states are better seen after contrast.
 One example is cancer.
-It is easier to see on tests after contrast is given through your vein.
+It is easier to see on tests after contrast is given.
 Cancer will be highlighted in many cases because it has more blood supply then normal surrounding tissues.

 One of the major downsides of contrast agents is the possibility of allergic reactions.
 Most commonly these are minor.
 Hives or other minor reactions are most common.
 More severe reactions are reported in rare cases.
 The contrast will eventually be eliminated by your body and is not permanent.

 A rare complication of getting gadolinium or MR contrast agents when you have poorly functioning kidneys is neurogenic systemic fibrosis which will cause scarring of your skin and organs.
 This is very uncommon with the newer contrast agents.

 Overall, the benefits of getting contrast agents for CT and MRI outweighs any potential risks.
 Contrast helps us to reach a more accurate correct diagnosis.
 Contrast is also helpful because a normal exam will rule out more abnormalities.